JoaoBrasOliveira/simple-machine-learning-explained/README.md

 # Machine Learning done simple

 ## Goal
-This repository aims to cover important notions of Machine Learning in the shortest way conceivable to hopefully help you and be aquickly acessible at all times!
+This repository aims to share slides I made for my own and that may hopefully help others understand important notions/ processes of Machine Learning in the shortest way conceivable.
 It currently includes:

 - **Principal Component Analysis (PCA)** - the dimensionality reduction technique;
-- **Time-Series** a set of observations at equal time intervals (t);
+- **Time-Series** - a set of observations at equal time intervals (t);
 - **Artifical Neural Networks (ANN)** - Models that attempt to emulate the way the brain works through organized layers of neurons.

 To be added - "_Work in progress_":